 his or her eligibility.
 In such a situation, make a redetermination in accordance with your regular procedures per 42 CFR 435.916.
 Determinations of eligibility must be made on a timely basis in accordance with the requirements of 42 CFR 435.911.

-3490.10 §
+3490.10 Federal Poverty Level.--The FPL is published annually (usually mid-February) in the Federal Register by HHS.
+You may not exceed the poverty level as set forth in the Federal Register for a family of the appropriate size in determining eligibility.
+However, if you are a 209(b) State which used an income standard lower than SSI on January 1, 1987, you may establish an income limit which is lower than the maximum allowed, provided that it is no lower than permitted under the phase-in schedule listed in §3490.7.
+Generally, the new poverty levels are effective no later than the date of publication in the Federal Register.

 3490.11 Identification of QMBs.--Individuals who meet the eligibility requirements in §3490.2 as not exceeding 100 percent of the FPL, must be identified through the Medicaid identification card system as QMBs.
 This alerts providers that special coverage and reimbursement rules apply.
 QMBs are Medicaid eligible and are entitled to the same rights and subject to responsibilities applicable to Medicaid eligibles (e.g., fair hearings and reporting requirements).
 For individuals eligible only as QMBs, benefits are limited to medical assistance for Medicare cost sharing expenses for services covered by Medicare.
 (See §3490.4 for a discussion of benefits available to individuals who are Medicaid eligible both as QMBs and under any one of the other eligibility groups in your State plan.)